The Related Posts feature pulls relevant content from your blog to display at the bottom of your posts.

-- Your blog must have some recent traffic and at least 10 published posts for related content to appear (to avoid simply cross-linking posts with one another).
+- Your blog must have at least 10 published posts for related content to appear (to avoid simply cross-linking posts with one another).

 - Related content is automatically generated.
 At the moment, you can’t manually override any of the post links.

 - The feature works on almost all themes hosted by WordPress.com.
 For themes that already have a built-in related feature (Expound, Traveler, Opti, and Currents), the feature is disabled.

 - If you have the Custom Design feature, included the WordPress.com Premium and WordPress.com Business plans, you can customize the appearance of the “Related” section using custom CSS.

 Details on Related Post Thumbnails

 - A post’s featured image will appear as the thumbnail.
 If you haven’t set a featured image for the post, we will look for slideshows and galleries, and then for any images that may be attached to the post.
 If we don’t find any image attached to that post, we’ll look for single images you may have inserted in the post.

 - If you’ve used a 3rd-party service image (for example, Flickr) in a post, as long as it’s publicly accessible, WordPress.com servers will pull the image, scale it to the appropriate size, and then set it as the post’s thumbnail.